Set-valued function

-A set-valued function (or correspondence) is a mathematical function that maps elements from one set, the domain of the function, to subsets of another set.
+A set-valued function, also called a correspondence or set-valued relation, is a mathematical function that maps elements from one set, the domain of the function, to subsets of another set.
 Set-valued functions are used in a variety of mathematical fields, including optimization, control theory and game theory.

+Set-valued functions are also known as multivalued functions in some references, but this article and the article Multivalued function follow the authors who make a distinction.

+Distinction from multivalued functions

+Although other authors may distinguish them differently (or not at all), Wriggers and Panatiotopoulos (2014) distinguish multivalued functions from set-valued functions (which they called set-valued relations) by the fact that multivalued functions only take multiple values at finitely (or denumerably) many points, and otherwise behave like a function.
+Geometrically, this means that the graph of a multivalued function is necessarily a line of zero area that doesn't loop, while the graph of a set-valued relation may contain solid filled areas or loops.

-Set-valued functions are also known as multivalued functions in some references, but herein and in many others references in mathematical analysis, a multivalued function is a set-valued function f that has a further continuity property, namely that the choice of an element in the set $f(x)$ defines a corresponding element in each set $f(y)$ for y close to x, and thus defines locally an ordinary function.
+Alternatively, a multivalued function is a set-valued function f that has a further continuity property, namely that the choice of an element in the set $f(x)$ defines a corresponding element in each set $f(y)$ for y close to x, and thus defines locally an ordinary function.